Portcullis: Usage

 Portcullises fortified the entrances to many medieval castles, securely closing them off during times of attack or siege.
 Every portcullis was mounted in vertical grooves in the walls of the castle and could be raised or lowered quickly by using chains or ropes attached to an internal winch.
 Portcullises had an advantage over standard gates in that they could be closed immediately at a time of crisis by a single guard.

-Two portcullises to the main entrance would often be used.
-The one closer to the inside would be closed first, and then the one further away.
-This was used to trap enemies, and burning wood or fire-heated sand would usually be dropped onto them from murder-holes or the roof.
+Two portcullises to the main entrance were often used.
+The one closer to the inside would be closed first and then the one further away.
+This was used to trap enemies, and burning wood or fire-heated sand would usually be dropped onto them from murder holes or the roof.
 Hot oil, however, was not commonly used in this manner, contrary to popular belief, since oil was extremely expensive.
 Arrowslits in the sides of the walls enabled archers and crossbowmen to kill the trapped group of attackers.

-In England, working portcullises survive at the Tower of London, Monk Bar in York, Hever Castle in Kent, and at the hotel conversion, Amberley Castle.
+In England, working portcullises survive at the Tower of London, Monk Bar in York, Hever Castle in Kent, and the hotel conversion, Amberley Castle.
 In Scotland, a working portcullis is at Edinburgh Castle.